CodeCrew-CodeSchool/SideQuests/src/docs/Blog/2025/Humbn/HTML.md

 - a/ href="URL">text<?/a - Hyperlink

-- img src="Random" alt= - An image
+- img src="Random" alt="Random image" - An image

 ## Describe:
 I can put the hyperlink above the image by using "br".